1st Reading – Leviticus 19: 1-2, 17-18

 The ‘law of tit for tat’ was in fact the beginning of mercy, a limitation of vengeance.
 It was meant to stop blood feuds.
 It was also never a law for an individual to extract vengeance.
 It was how a judge in a law court must assess punishment and penalty.
 Even further, this law was never, at least in any even semi-civilized society, carried out literally.
 Very soon the injury done was assessed at a money value; the value was assigned according to the injury, the pain, the healing needed, the loss of time to work, the indignity.
 Also, the OT has other sayings concerning enemies that go far more along with Jesus’ ideas: “Do not say, I will do to him as he has done to me.”
 (Proverbs 24: 29) Yet, Jesus does go further.
 He actually does away with the very principle of that law; retaliation has no place in the Christian life.

 Jesus never asked us to love our enemies in the same way we love our nearest and dearest.
 The word that is used for love is agape (invincible goodwill) not phila (deep friendship) or storge (family love) or eros (sexual love).
 With our enemies love is not so much a feeling of the heart as it is a decision of the will.
 We are called to will ourselves into doing this with God’s grace.
 It is in fact a victory over that which comes instinctively to the natural person.
 We are called to have unconquerable goodwill even toward those who hurt us.
 It is the power to love those whom we do not like and who may not like us.
 In fact, we can only have this kind of love, agape, when Jesus enables us to conquer our natural tendencies to bitterness and brooding.
-It does also, however, NOT mean that we allow people to do absolutely as they like.
+It does NOT, however, mean that we allow people to do absolutely as they like.
 No one would say a parent really loves a child if the parent lets the child do anything he likes despite the dangers.
 If we regard a person with invincible goodwill, it will often mean that discipline, even punishment, might be in order so that the person will learn what is best for themselves and others.
-The discipline would never be retributive – it must always be aimed at a cure – at recovery – at remedial care.
+The discipline would never be retributive – it must always be aimed at recovery – at remedial care.
 Lastly, Jesus says that we must pray for those who hurt us.
 We must take ourselves and those who hurt us to God.
 The surest way of killing bitterness is to pray for the man we are tempted to hate.